Owner Representation · Project Leadership

 Common Questions

-That depends on how much you want to personally carry.
+That depends on how much of the owner's role you want to keep.

-If you want control of finances and major decisions — and you're available for ongoing involvement — Project Leadership often fits.
+If you want to stay in the middle of major decisions and have time for ongoing involvement, Project Leadership is usually right.

-If delegation feels necessary because of time, location, or preference, Owner Representation is usually the right choice.
+If delegation makes more sense — because of time, location, or preference — Owner Representation is the fit.

 Will this replace my architect or contractor?

-No. We work alongside your architect, contractor, and consultants.
-Our role is to lead the overall process, not replace the professionals doing the work.
+No. I work alongside your architect, contractor, and consultants.
+My role is to lead the overall process, not replace the professionals doing the work.

 Strong teams tend to perform better with clear leadership in place.